Top 10 Things to Do in Lisbon, Portugal

 I’ll be honest—I was kinda taken with Lisbon.
 I’d heard mixed reviews about it in comparison to its larger metropolitan neighbors.
 And, of course, lots of people tack it onto a trip to Spain as a side note.
 But I really enjoyed it.
 There are so many interesting things to do in Lisbon, I could’ve spent an entire week there without ever getting bored.
 Hell, I could’ve road-tripped Portugal and been downright giddy.
-If you have the privilege of visiting this vibrant little city, check out my top 10 things to do there.
+If you have the privilege of visiting this vibrant little city, check out my guide to the top 10 things to do there.

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)